loganmarchione/loganmarchione.com/content/posts/2023/03/index.md

 Then, the actual contents of `script.sh` from the example above.
 It basically does the following:

-- change directory to the git repo containing all of the Docker Compose files
+- change directory to the git repo containing all of the Compose files
 - run `git pull`
 - for each `docker-compose.yml` file, run `docker compose pull` and then `docker compose up -d`